5yn0p5y5/LimitsWebsite/README.md

 decided to learn astro 👀

-website is live at limits.to
+website is live at <https://limits.to>